Social media is a part of everyday life.

 What type of social media automation tool works best?

 There are various social media automation tools on the market.
-In my experience, the type that works best is the content scheduling tool.
+In my experience, the type that works best is the social media scheduling tool.

 Now, don’t get me wrong, some tools can generate automatic Direct Messages on Twitter, and others that can help you manage who you follow and unfollow.